anynines/a8s-deployment/docs/application-developers/usage_overview.md

 This file contains documentation specifically meant for application developers.
 It's an overview of how you (an application developer) can use a8s to provision a PostgreSQL instance, bind an application to it and use it.
+This guide only covers a basic usage scenario, for advanced usage examples see the [advanced configuration document](/docs/application-developers/advanced_configuration.md).

 The following subsections assume, besides the [Technical Requirements](/docs/technical_requirements.md), that you or a platform operator have installed a8s on the Kubernetes cluster following the